 - Colon cancer

-How Do You Qualify for a Zantac Lawsuit?
+How Do You Qualify for a Zantac Lawsuit in Minnesota?

 To qualify for a Zantac lawsuit, you or your Minnesota Zantac lawyer will need to prove three criteria: use, injury, and relationship.
 First, you must have taken Zantac for at least one year.
 Second, you must have been diagnosed with a cancer associated with Zantac use.